pmuens/awesome-serverless/README.md

 - [Serverless Notifications](https://github.com/zanon-io/serverless-notifications) - Project which uses the Serverless Framework and AWS IoT for notifications.
 - [Redirect example](https://github.com/GorillaStack/serverless-redirect-example) - Example of how to implement redirects in the Serverless framework.
 - [Meetup event collector](https://github.com/mavi888/meetup-event-collector-node) - Node project to collect events and create a calendar feed of meetup events.
+- [Yesterdaytabase](https://github.com/ryansb/yesterdaytabase) - Cascade data from production to staging with AWS RDS and Lambda.

 ## Plugins